Earendel: Tolkien's character inspired the name of the most distant star

 the star Earendel

 Earendel was discovered by Hubble Space Telescope observations, and existed for the first billion years after the Big Bang.
 As it is 12.9 billion light-years away from us, it appears to us as it was in the past, when the universe was 7% of its age today.
-The team that discovered it believes the star is at least 50 solar masses and a few million times the brightness of our star.
+The team that discovered it believes the star is at least 50 solar masses and a few million times as bright as our star.

 Despite being quite far away, the star may not be exactly part of the absolute first generation of stars that ever existed.
 “We suspect this is not the first generation of stars,” noted Thaller.
 “We think that maybe this is from a [geração] subsequent… maybe a few tens of millions of years after star formation began in the universe,” he said.